 - Students must have a 3.0 cumulative GPA.

-- Students must be enrolled in the upcoming Fall semester (Fall 2019) in order to be eligible to participate.
-Deadline for Fall enrollment is April 15, 2019
+- Students must be enrolled in the upcoming Fall semester in order to be eligible to participate.

-- Students cannot attend summer school while simultaneously participating in the program.
+- Full-time participants cannot attend summer school while simultaneously participating in the program.
+However, part-time participants may attend summer school during the CRS program.

 - Students must attend all OUR professional development training sessions and social events.